 4. Head-to-head competitions

 One way to activate a group’s competitive spirit is to create a tournament.
-Over several weeks, different workouts are completed where individuals are paired up against each other.
+One idea is to complete different workouts over several weeks, where individuals are paired up against each other.

 5. Benchmark workouts

 For example, your group performs a given workout on January 1, then documents how each individual finishes.
+Each person continues to practice throughout the rest of the month.
 Then on February 1, your group performs the same workout and compares those results to the January 1 workout.